mui/mui-x/docs/data/data-grid/row-spanning/row-spanning.md

 :::

 :::warning
-The row spanning works by increasing the height of the spanned cell by a factor `rowHeight`, it doesn't work properly with variable and dynamic row height.
+The row spanning works by increasing the height of the spanned cell by a factor of `rowHeight`, it doesn't work properly with variable and dynamic row height.
 :::

 ## Customizing row spanned cells